clockwerkz/cat-clicker/README.md

 # cat-clicker
 This is a cat clicker app based off the Udacity Front End Developer project

-## Cat Clicker Version 3 In Progress
+## Cat Clicker Version 3

 See it here: [Cat Clicker Version 3](https://clockwerkz.github.io/cat-clicker/)

-Working on the third iteration of cat clicker, using a list to select the cat to display.
+Cat Clicker App now utilizes a list of cat names on the sidebar.
+Clicking on a name will display the cat in the main section, with the running total of clicks.

 ##  Cat Clicker Version 2